 - When have you felt annoyance or anger towards someone in a leadership role?
 Think about their leadership style and what you didn’t like about it.

 - Think about the last time you had to intervene in a conflict.
-What was it about how you showed up (rather than what you did) that was effective or didn’t work so well?
+What was it about how you showed up (rather than what you did) that was effective or didn’t work?

 - Think about how you would like to be as a leader.
 What triggers you into moving away from that?
-Spend some time this week noticing the times you are triggered to moving away from your best self (both inside and outside of work) and notice the patterns.
-This will help you redirect your attention towards what is within your control (you being triggered) and what is outside of your control (what other people do).
+Spend some time this week noticing the times you are moving away from your best self.
+This will help you redirect your attention towards what is within your control and what is outside of your control.

 Do you know someone who could benefit from War to Peace®?